geovanecomp/BriteCore-Insurance-System/README.md

 ### Backend
 * The backend was built using the community best practices and TDD oriented, with that, the API was fully tested (around 50 tests!).
 The API was created using the framework Django 2.0 and python 3.6.

-* The API is prepared to all http verbs / REST.
-It's means, anyone is able to request a full CRUD of risk types, risk, field types, fields and fields by risk. ***(My personal bonus)**
+* The API is prepared for all HTTP verbs / REST.
+It means anyone is able to request a full CRUD of risk types, risk, field types, fields, and fields by risk. ***(My personal bonus)**

 Here are a few localhost API screens:
 * https://github.com/geovanecomp/BriteCore-Insurance-System/blob/master/docs/api/api_root_page.jpeg